 12. Wax nostalgic (for last year’s model).
 Big discounts are available for people who are willing to take the previous year’s models off a retailer’s hands.
 And let’s face it, how many of us would notice the difference anyway?
 The best time to employ this strategy is during September and October, when the new appliance models generally come out.

 13. Haggle.
 Don’t be afraid to haggle!
-After all, the worst that any salesman can say is no. I even haggled at Lowe’s when buying my last barbecue – although it was with a floor manager, not the sales associate.
+After all, the worst that any salesman can say is “no.” I even haggled at Lowe’s when buying my last barbecue – although it was with a floor manager, not the sales associate.
 To be sure you get the lowest prices, when comparison shopping, hit those establishments that pay commissions to their sales staff last.

 15. Remember, (same as) cash is king.
-As long as you pay off the loan in full before the end of the promotional period, zero percent financing allows you to keep your money in the bank and earn a little interest – which ends up being a de facto discount on your purchase.
+As long as you pay off the loan in full before the end of the promotional period, 0% financing allows you to keep your money in the bank and earn a little interest – which ends up being a de facto discount on your purchase.

 16. Use a cash dividend rewards credit card.
 Speaking of de facto discounts, you can also take advantage of a cash-dividend rewards credit card to get a percent or two off the purchase price – as long as you pay off your credit cards in full at the end of the month, of course.